For many landlords, it can be challenging to know how long they should offer tenants a rental lease agreement for…

 - compromising (e.g. a 9-month lease)

-It is always best to consult your property manager.
+It is always best to consult your property management company.
 They will negotiate with applicants and try to find a solution that suits you both.

 Should I offer a long lease?